JCartwright96/Codebase/src/main/java/stock_tracker/ReadMe.md

 **API CALL Example:**
 https://www.alphavantage.co/query?function=TIME_SERIES_INTRADAY&symbol=GME&interval=1min&apikey=OSKXT3K0OSQ9UVZO

-First Iteration of a small  stock tracker app using the AlphaVantage api (prices in $ as returned by the api)
+First Iteration of a small  globalQuoteStock tracker app using the AlphaVantage api (prices in $ as returned by the api)

 Example of returned values for each FUNCTION.TYPE